-- If a parent fails to pay child a court order for support, he or she can face arrest and other legal action.
+- If a parent fails to pay an order for support, he or she can face arrest and other legal action.

 - If a former spouse fails to pay on alimony commitments, he or she can face wage garnishment.

-- If a parent makes visitation between the child and the other parent difficult or impossible, consistently violating agreed-upon drop-off and pick-up times, or schedules events when the child should be with the other parent, that is a violation of the court order and the parent can face legal action.
+- If a parent makes visitation between the child and the other parent difficult or impossible, consistently violating agreed-upon drop-off and pick-up times, or schedules events when the child should be with the other parent, that is a violation of the order and the parent can face legal action.

 The ability to enforce a court order is one very important reason why people should not try to negotiate informal agreements between themselves but should go back to court when they need a custody order changed or a support order modified.